Labour Law

 - To which bank account?

-- Who will undertake tax deductions?
+- Who will be responsible for tax deductions?

 4. KVKK and Data Security